 Reposition slow-moving inventories.

 Through a quantity checker, a seller would know whether the product is selling or not.
 By tracking the movement of quantities of all sellers for a particular listing, a seller can recognize particularly slow-moving products.
-The seller then has the option to transfer the product to another similar listing with less sellers or in cases where Amazon has already been flooded with inventories of a particular product, the seller can also move the inventory to another sales channels such as Ebay and Shopify.
+The seller then has the option to transfer the product to another similar listing with less sellers or in cases where Amazon has already been flooded with inventories of a particular product, the seller can also move the inventory to another sales channel (e.g. Ebay, Shopify, etc.).

 Perceive the trend.